arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 **Stage 2** - Debounced Queue - Same behavior as for [Retrieve](#retrieve-query-execution).

 **Stage 3** - Shared - Batcher - Receives a set of disk operations and batches them into more efficient groups.
-It first groups disk operations belonging to the same file, then groups them by channel, and finally sorts them in time-order.
+Groups disk operations belonging to the same file, then groups them by channel, and finally sorts them in time-order.

 **Stage 4** - Shared - Persist - Same behavior as for [Retrieve](#retrieve-query-execution).
 This stage is shared
 with the retrieve query pipe.